Learning from Imperfect Demonstrations with Self-Supervision for Robotic Manipulation: Conclusion

-To the best of our knowledge, we are the first to use both expert and imperfect demonstrations simultaneously to train the robot manipulation policy in an offline imitation learning setting.
-Concretely, we propose a novel framework, named \textbf{S}imilarity \textbf{W}eighted \textbf{B}ehavior \textbf{T}ransformer (SWBT), that calculates accurate quality scores using a pre-trained transformer and then does weighted behavior cloning with the high-quality imperfect demonstrations.
-The experiments on the ManiSkill2 benchmark and real-world applications demonstrated that SWBT can efficiently and correctly leverage imperfect demonstrations to boost the final performance.
+This paper explores how to leverage imperfect demonstration to improve policy learning without reward information and online exploration.
+To this end, we propose a novel \textbf{S}elf-\textbf{S}upervised \textbf{D}ata \textbf{F}iltering framework (SSDF) that calculates accurate quality scores using a pre-trained transformer and then does weighted behavior cloning with the high-quality imperfect demonstrations.
+The extensive experimental results in simulation and real-world applications demonstrated that SSDF can accurately select high-quality imperfect demonstrations to boost the final performance.

-Although SWBT can effectively utilize imperfect demonstrations, it still has a potential limitation.
-SWBT is extremely data-intensive due to the transformer architecture, and thus it is challenging to apply SWBT to tasks with sparse data, e.g., few-shot learning.